oemof/tespy/paper.md

 TESPy is built up in modular structure with three main modules:

 * networks: The networks module represents the container for every simulation.
-  The solution process, pre- and postprocessing are handled by the network class.
+  Initialization, preprocessing, solving and postprocessing are handled by the network class.
 * components: All components are part of the components module.
 The package provides basic components, for example different types of turbomachinery, heat exchangers, pipes, valves and mixers or splitters.
 On top of that, advanced